aristotelesbr/lennarb/readme.md

 ## Usage

-Please see the [project documentation](https://rubygems.org/gems/lennarb) for more details.
+Please see the [project documentation](https://aristotelesbr.github.io/lennarb) for more details.

+  - [Getting Started](https://aristotelesbr.github.io/lennarbguides/getting-started/index) - This guide show you how to use the `lennarb`

+  - [Middlewares](https://aristotelesbr.github.io/lennarbguides/middlewares/index) - This guide shows how to use middlewares in Lennarb.

+  - [Namespace routes](https://aristotelesbr.github.io/lennarbguides/namespace-routes/index) - This guide show you how to use namespace routes.

 ## Contributing